VT-CRO/SEC-ENVS/INITIAL-SETUP.md

 sudo apt-get install -y nvidia-container-toolkit
 ```

-# Getting Started with SEC-CRO-JETSON Environment
+# Getting Started with SEC-NEW-JETSON Environment
 Install Docker [from here](https://docs.docker.com/desktop/setup/install/windows-install/) if on Windows.

 Or do the following